talon-one/talon_go/docs/CardLedgerTransactionLogEntryIntegrationApi.md

 SetAmount gets a reference to the given float32 and assigns it to the Amount field.

+### GetCardIdentifier

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetCardIdentifier() string`

+GetCardIdentifier returns the CardIdentifier field if non-nil, zero value otherwise.

+### GetCardIdentifierOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetCardIdentifierOk() (string, bool)`

+GetCardIdentifierOk returns a tuple with the CardIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCardIdentifier

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasCardIdentifier() bool`

+HasCardIdentifier returns a boolean if a field has been set.

+### SetCardIdentifier

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetCardIdentifier(v string)`

+SetCardIdentifier gets a reference to the given string and assigns it to the CardIdentifier field.

+### GetCreated

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetCreated() time.Time`

+GetCreated returns the Created field if non-nil, zero value otherwise.

+### GetCreatedOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetCreatedOk() (time.Time, bool)`

+GetCreatedOk returns a tuple with the Created field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCreated

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasCreated() bool`

+HasCreated returns a boolean if a field has been set.

+### SetCreated

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetCreated(v time.Time)`

+SetCreated gets a reference to the given time.Time and assigns it to the Created field.

+### GetCustomerSessionId

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetCustomerSessionId() string`

+GetCustomerSessionId returns the CustomerSessionId field if non-nil, zero value otherwise.

+### GetCustomerSessionIdOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetCustomerSessionIdOk() (string, bool)`

+GetCustomerSessionIdOk returns a tuple with the CustomerSessionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCustomerSessionId

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasCustomerSessionId() bool`

+HasCustomerSessionId returns a boolean if a field has been set.

+### SetCustomerSessionId

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetCustomerSessionId(v string)`

+SetCustomerSessionId gets a reference to the given string and assigns it to the CustomerSessionId field.

+### GetExpiryDate

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetExpiryDate() string`

+GetExpiryDate returns the ExpiryDate field if non-nil, zero value otherwise.

+### GetExpiryDateOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetExpiryDateOk() (string, bool)`

+GetExpiryDateOk returns a tuple with the ExpiryDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasExpiryDate

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasExpiryDate() bool`

+HasExpiryDate returns a boolean if a field has been set.

+### SetExpiryDate

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetExpiryDate(v string)`

+SetExpiryDate gets a reference to the given string and assigns it to the ExpiryDate field.

 ### GetId

 `func (o *CardLedgerTransactionLogEntryIntegrationApi) GetId() int32`